Ellen's Stardust Diner: In popular culture

 Ellen's Stardust Diner was the site in the movie New Year's Eve where Sarah Jessica Parker’s character and her 15-year-old daughter's friends stopped for a bite after the ball dropped.
 It was also featured in American Idol when a former employee, Devyn Rush, became a contestant on the show.
 Reports subsequently followed regarding Devyn's employment status at Ellen's Stardust Diner.
 Ellen's Diner was also featured on a Today Show episode.

 Alumni on Broadway

 Several Ellen's Stardust Diner singing waitstaff have gone on to perform in Broadway theatre, including Brandi Massey.
 In 2013, then-staffers Brandon Ellis, Eric Michael Krop, and Stephen Tyler Davis received critical acclaim for writing or performing in original musicals at the New York Musical Theater Festival.
 Other former staff have starred or performed in Broadway and major off-Broadway musicals, including Avenue Q, Jersey Boys, The Lion King, South Pacific, In The Heights, On The Town, Wicked, and Godspell.
+Ellen's currently has multiple members of their singing waitstaff in and out of Broadway shows, national tours, and Off-Broadway productions.
+Alex Grayson has been in and out of the diner for the past two years leaving his serving job to perform in Into the Woods, Parade, and currently is playing Dallas Winston in The Outsiders on Broadway.
+Ellen’s has several servers that go in and out of productions such as, Zak Resnick, Gabrielle Foster, Xavier McKinnon, Matt DeAngelis, Christine Dwyer, and Tiffany Mann.
+Recently, two employees made their Broadway debut; Nyseli Vega as Millie / Understudy for Jersey in Hell’s Kitchen, and Natalie Ortega as Nessa Rose in Wicked.